Alaire1/NetPractice_42/README.md

 | Usage                  | Predominantly used                 | Increasing adoption for new networks |

 ## TCP
 **T**ransmission **C**ontrol **P**rotocol

--connection-oriented communication protocol in computer networking.
+- connection-oriented communication protocol in computer networking.
 It ensures reliable and ordered data transmission between devices by establishing and managing connections, performing error-checking, and retransmitting lost data when necessary.
 TCP is part of the Internet Protocol suite and is widely used for applications like web browsing, email, and file transfers.